maverock24/mymix/README.md

 ### Smart Features
 - **Auto-Play Next**: Automatically plays next track
 - **Lock Screen Controls**: Control playback from lock screen and notifications (Android/iOS)
+  - Automatically switches to whichever player is currently playing
+  - Shows current track, artist, and player number
 - **Track Parsing**: Extracts artist and title from filenames
 - **State Persistence**: Remembers your playlists and positions
 - **Dark Theme**: Easy on the eyes with Supabase-inspired design